muskit/muskit/README.md

 ## About me
 - 🕰️ Likes to mess with retro electronics (from MS-DOS computers to iPods)
-- 🕹️ Plays a lot of music games, has been into racing simulators recently
+- 🎵 Listens to 2000s music (Coldplay, Avril Lavigne, Sunny Day Real Estate, Sum 41)
+- 🕹️ Loves music games (esp. at arcades), beginner to simracing
-- 💻 First experienced programming with Java and BASIC in 2014
+- 💻 First experienced programming with Java (Minecraft modding) and BASIC (DSiWare "Petit Computer") in 2014